Neuro-symbolic Weak Supervision: Theory and Semantics: Introduction

 \section{Introduction}

-Weak supervision offers a valuable solution for training machine learning models in settings where fully labeled data is challenging or costly to obtain.
-By reducing reliance on detailed, accurate labels, weak supervision enables flexible model training that adapts well to real-world conditions, where data often contains noise, ambiguity, or missing labels \citep{brief_weak_supervision}.
-However, the benefits of weak supervision come with challenges: models trained under weak supervision can lack interpretability and reliability, especially without a structured logical framework to guide learning.
-This limitation is particularly concerning in high-stakes applications where model accountability is crucial \citep{sheth2023neurosymbolic,garcez2020neurosymbolic}.

-Zhou et al. categorize weak supervision into three main types: incomplete supervision (only part of the data is labeled), inaccurate supervision (labels may contain errors), and inexact supervision (where labels are provided at a coarse-grained level) \citep{brief_weak_supervision}.
-Within inexact supervision, multi-instance partial label learning (MI-PLL) emerges as a critical area.
+Weak supervision is an approach to machine learning for training models in settings where fully labelled data are limited.
+By reducing reliance on detailed labels, it enables models to learn from data that contain noise, ambiguity or missing labels \cite{brief_weak_supervision}.
+However, the benefits of weak supervision come with challenges: models trained under weak supervision can lack reliability and diagnosability, especially without a structured logical framework to guide learning.
+This limitation is particularly concerning in high-stakes applications where model accountability matters \cite{sheth2023neurosymbolic, garcez2020neurosymbolic}.
+Zhou \cite{brief_weak_supervision} categorizes weak supervision into three main types: incomplete supervision (only part of the data is labelled), inaccurate supervision (labels may contain errors) and inexact supervision (where labels are provided at a coarse-grained level).
+Within inexact supervision, multi-instance partial label learning (MI-PLL) is one such setting.
 MI-PLL combines multi-instance learning, where training samples consist of bags of instances, with partial label learning, where labels are ambiguous.
-In this setup, each training bag is associated with a candidate label set that includes at least one true label and potentially some false positives.
-Consequently, the ground-truth label is embedded ambiguously within this set, posing challenges in accurately identifying both the true labels and their instance associations \citep{tang2024}.
+In this setup, each training bag is associated with a candidate label set that includes at least one true label and potentially some false positives \cite{tang2024}.

-MI-PLL reflects real-world challenges where ambiguity exists in not only determining correct labels but also associating them with specific instances in a bag.
-Addressing these MI-PLL challenges enhances model robustness and interpretability in weakly supervised environments by refining label and relationship accuracy across instances.
-Recent work by Wang et al. \citep{wang2024learning} laid foundational insights into these complexities by examining the structural aspects of classifier learnability within MI-PLL.
-They explored cases where transition functions are either known or unknown, extending their findings to multiple classifiers across diverse domains.
-Using various analysis approaches, Wang et al. provided both theoretical insights and empirical validations, establishing critical foundations for classification tasks under weak supervision.